 Ph.D.
 Arizona State University, 2018

-Dr. Beresford is also an experienced and enthusiastic teacher.
-Her primary teaching foci include supporting diverse students; research methods training; mentorship techniques for diverse student bodies; pedagogy and practice of diverse teaching modalities (including hybrid and online formats); experiential learning (undergraduate research experiences, study abroad); and citizen science projects.
+As experienced and enthusiastic teacher, Dr. Beresford’s primary teaching foci include research methods training; mentorship techniques for diverse student bodies; pedagogy and practice of diverse teaching modalities (including hybrid and online formats); experiential learning (undergraduate research experiences, study abroad); and citizen science projects.
 She has directed fieldwork teams of undergraduate and graduate students in California, Arizona, South Africa, and Latin America and is the director of the Culture, Economy, and Environment (CEE) training laboratory at San Jose State University.